awslabs/aws-fluent-plugin-kinesis/README.md

 In this example, we use only partition_key_expr to extract a value for partition key.
 It will be 'bar'.

 Specifying partition_key_expr without partition_key,
-hash object which is converted from whole JSON object will be passed to your Ruby expression as a variable 'record'.
+hash object that is converted from whole JSON object will be passed to your Ruby expression as a variable 'record'.

     <match your_tag>